Maths at Ark Blacklands has problem solving at its core.

 Our maths curriculum ensures that children are active participants in the learning process; they are challenged to think, question, reflect and discuss.

 In Maths teaching, we aim to equip pupils with tools such as logical reasoning, problem solving skills and the ability to think in abstract ways.
-Instead of learning mathematical procedures by rote, we want pupils to build a deep understanding of concepts, which will enable them to apply their learning in different situations.
+Instead of learning mathematical procedures by rote, we teach pupils to build a deep understanding of concepts, which will enable them to apply their learning in different situations.
 Mathematics is taught through practical and written activities that have real meaning for the children, enabling them to develop their numerical skills and the ability to solve problems.

-- using and applying maths in different contexts
+· using and applying maths in different contexts;

-· number and algebra
+· number and algebra;

-· shape, space and measure
+· shape, space and measure;

-Combined with this, our mathematics curriculum places a strong emphasis on arithmetic, developing mental recall of number facts before introducing written calculations for all of the four operations.
 Our approach uses concrete manipulatives (such as number lines and bead strings), pictorial representatives (pictures representing mathematical concepts) and more abstract approaches (written equations).
 This structured support, combined with our high expectations, ensures that children make clear connections in mathematics which they can then apply to a variety of situations.

 Talk Tasks: These are used in every lesson.
 Children work with a partner to explore skills, use precise vocabulary and solve problems.
 Talk Tasks give teachers an important opportunity to gather assessment information through observations and questioning which is used to inform future planning.